ome/omero-py/README.rst

 OMERO.py currently depends on an externally built artifact which is automatically bundled in the PyPI package.

-For a development installation we recommend creating a virtualenv with the following setup (example assumes ``python3.8`` but you can create and activate the virtualenv using any compatible Python):
+For a development installation we recommend creating a virtualenv with the following setup (example assumes ``python3.9`` but you can create and activate the virtualenv using any compatible Python):

 To install using venv::

-    python3.9 -mvenv myenv
+    python3 -mvenv myenv
     . myenv/bin/activate
     git clone https://github.com/ome/omero-py
     cd omero-py
+    # Install zeroc Ice Python corresponding to your operation system see tox.ini for example
     python setup.py devtarget
     pip install -e .